EdgeApp/yaob/README.md

 ### Shared Base Classes

-Both the `makeLocalBridge` function and `Bridgable` constructor accept an optional `sharedClasses` parameter, which is a table of constructor functions.
+Both the `Bridge` constructor and `makeLocalBridge` function accept an optional `sharedClasses` parameter, which is a table of constructor functions.
 If an object extends one of these base classes on the server side, the bridge will ensure that it also extends the same class on the client side:

 ```js
 class BaseClass extends Bridgeable {